-To say that Bong Joon-ho’s latest film, Parasite, is attracting attention ahead of its UK release in February would be something of an understatement.
-Having already topped many end-of-year lists in territories blessed with an earlier release schedule – not long after becoming the first-ever Korean film to win the Palme d’Or at Cannes – the hype is very real and richly deserved.
+Having already topped many end-of-year lists in territories blessed with an earlier release schedule – not long after becoming the first-ever Korean film to win the Palme d’Or at Cannes – the hype for Bong Joon-ho’s Parasite is very real and richly deserved.

 If 2020 marks the year when Bong manages to fully cement his reputation as a household name amongst a global audience of filmgoers, then the same may well be true for his long-time collaborator: the celebrated actor Song Kang-ho.
 The pair have worked together numerous times since 2003’s Memories of Murder and Kang-ho’s performance crowns Parasite with a level of pathos that helps the film cohere beautifully in its final moments.

 We sat down with Song to discuss his thoughts about Parasite’s subject matter, the reasons for it becoming such a big international success and to find out what he thinks of being compared to Robert De Niro or Toshiro Mifune.

 Tom Duggins: Parasite is getting a lot of love on social media, there’s been a huge amount of buzz internationally for it.
 Have you had a look at what people are saying on Twitter?

 Song Kang-ho: I haven’t been looking at it myself, but I am hearing about a lot of it.
 It will be released in the UK in February, which is quite late on in the process.
 I’m really looking forward to hearing what British audiences have to say about the film.